Ohio CHIP: Children's Health Insurance Program

 Ohio Benefits

-What Healthy Start covers and who it serves
+What Healthy Start is and who it serves

 Healthy Start is Ohio's implementation of Title XXI of the Social Security Act, enacted in 1997 to extend coverage to children in families that earn too much for Medicaid but too little to realistically buy private health insurance.
 Ohio operates Healthy Start as a Medicaid expansion CHIP — rather than a standalone program — which means Healthy Start uses Medicaid's rules and delivery infrastructure, with federal CHIP matching funds covering the additional cost.

-Children qualify for Healthy Start when their family's income falls between the Ohio Medicaid limit for children (211% FPL) and approximately 300% FPL, and they are not already covered by creditable employer-sponsored insurance.
-Children at or below 211% FPL qualify for Ohio Medicaid itself, not Healthy Start.
+Children qualify for Healthy Start when their family's income falls between the Ohio Medicaid limit for children (156% FPL) and 206% FPL, and they are not already covered by creditable employer-sponsored insurance.
+Children at or below 156% FPL qualify for Ohio Medicaid itself, not Healthy Start.
 The distinction matters primarily for administrative tracking — from a child's perspective, covered benefits are similar in either program.
+Source: Ohio Medicaid's official "Children, Families, and Pregnant Women" eligibility page (medicaid.ohio.gov).
+Note: KFF's national CHIP eligibility tracker (as of January 2026) cites a slightly different combined children's upper limit of 211% FPL for Ohio — verify the current threshold directly with Ohio Medicaid before relying on either figure.

 Healthy Start covers children through age 18.
 Age 19 is the cutoff — young adults who previously enrolled in CHIP as teenagers transition to Ohio Medicaid (if they remain income-eligible) or seek marketplace coverage.